geocortex/vertigis-mobile-samples/Geocortex.Mobile.Samples/Geocortex.Mobile.Samples/Samples/Workflow/RunWorkflow/README.md

 ﻿# Run Workflow

 ### Description
-This sample demonstrates running a Geocortex Workflow in Geocortex Mobile.
+This sample demonstrates running a VertiGIS Studio Workflow in VertiGIS Studio Mobile.

 ### Tips
 - Workflows can be run from a number of places - a button, a taskbar button, or as an IWTM item.